Alfonse Chiu is a writer, designer, artist, and curator based between Taipei, Singapore, and New Haven.

-Their texts have been published internationally in periodicals such as Hyperallergic, PIN-UP, ArtAsiaPacific, and ArtReview; and commissioned by major institutions including the Asian Film Archive, Berlinale, Tbilisi Architecture Biennial, Sharjah Architecture Triennial, Nieuwe Instituut, and the Nasher Sculpture Center.
+Their texts have been published internationally in periodicals such as Hyperallergic, PIN-UP, ArtAsiaPacific, and ArtReview; and commissioned by major institutions including the Asian Film Archive, Berlinale, Tbilisi Architecture Biennial, Sharjah Architecture Triennial, Nieuwe Instituut, the Nasher Sculpture Center, and the Singapore Pavilion at the 59th Venice Biennale.
 They have participated in residencies at Medialab Matadero (Madrid), PACT Zollverein (Essen), and Muzej Suvremene Umjetnosti (Zagreb), amongst others.

-They were the Fall 2021 e-flux journal fellow, the 2021 DECK Associate Curator, and a laureate of the Young Climate Prize 2023, organised by The World Around.
+They were the fall 2021 e-flux journal fellow, the 2021 DECK Associate Curator, a 2025 European architecture platform LINA fellow (alongside Emma Kaufmann LaDuc), and a cohort laureate of the inaugural Young Climate Prize 2023, organised by The World Around.

-Their most recent solo exhibition as an artist, This Is What We Believe, was presented by Goethe-Institut Singapur in 2022.
+Their solo exhibition as an artist, This Is What We Believe, was presented by Goethe-Institut Singapur in 2022.

 -